 Other startups such as Twitter, Pinterest, Houzz, and Nextdoor all focused on building their user base rather than on pure ‘growth’ that would later lead to monetization.

 Accepting that engagement is the right characteristic to focus on in your startup, how can you go about getting this right?
 The key is learning what your users want and then giving them exactly that.

-Massdrop is marketplace startup and an excellent case study on working with core users to shape and deliver your product or service.
+Massdrop is a marketplace startup and an excellent case study on working with core users to shape and deliver your product or service.
 From very early on the team had direct contact with users on its site to determine what works and what doesn’t.
-In order to get the best deals for their users, they implemented bold initiatives with vendors and user, which led to short-term pain but longer-term gain with even more engagement.
+In order to get the best deals for their users, they implemented bold initiatives with vendors and users, which led to short-term pain but longer-term gain with even more engagement.